Mississippi is one of six states to receive the coveted 2019 Gold Shovel Award for large job creation and investment projects in diverse industries.

 States who received a Silver Shovel Award included Florida, New York, Tennessee, Utah, and others.

 Amazon was one of the biggest job creator contributors, with headquarter announcements that affected multiple states including the one it will open in Marshall County Mississippi bringing over 850 jobs.

 But that wasn’t the only reason Mississippi made the list.

 “Mississippi also displayed its diversity in manufacturing and related sectors.
 Two big projects involve poultry processing: Pearl River Foods is adding 450 workers in Carthage, and Peco Foods will hire 300 at a facility where frozen chicken products will be handled.
-Two announcements were in the automotive sector, including a $170 million retooling at the Toyota assembly plant in Jackson, where an additional 400 workers will be needed to roll more next-generation Corollas off the line.”
+Two announcements were in the automotive sector, including a $170 million retooling at the Toyota assembly plant in Blue Springs (correction, the article said Jackson), where an additional 400 workers will be needed to roll more next-generation Corollas off the line.”

 In 2018, Mississippi received a Silver Shovel award, but the year prior won a Golden Shovel.

 — Glenn McCullough Jr. (@GlennMcCJr) July 27, 2017